szymciem8/OpenLeap/README.md

-applications# OpenLeap
+# OpenLeap

 ## Table of contents
 * [General Info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

-OpenLeap is an open-source project that allows you to use gesture controll in your projects.

 Library is based on MediaPipe, OpenCV and SciKit Learn.

 ## General Info
+OpenLeap is an open-source project that allows you to use gesture controll in your projects.

 ## Technologies
+* Python
+* OpenCV
+* MediaPipe
+* SciKit Learn

 ## Setup